zecure/shadowd.zecure.org/content/overview/user_interface.md

 {{% note title="In the case of an error..." type="info" %}}
 The web interface uses the PHP framework **Symfony**.
-So if you are not able to install the interface for some reason you will most likely find a solution to your problem with the help of a search engine, e.g., [Symfony and cPanel](https://duckduckgo.com/?q=symfony+cpanel).
+So if you are not able to install the interface for some reason you will most likely find a solution to your problem with the help of a search engine, e.g., <a href="https://duckduckgo.com/?q=symfony+cpanel" target="_blank">Symfony and cPanel</a>.
-Alternatively you can also use the Docker container [zecure/shadowd_ui](https://registry.hub.docker.com/u/zecure/shadowd_ui/) that ships with an own web server.
+Alternatively you can also use the Docker container <a href="https://registry.hub.docker.com/u/zecure/shadowd_ui/" target="_blank">zecure/shadowd_ui</a> that ships with an own web server.
 {{% /note %}}

 ## Usage {#usage}